Suppose I told you that there existed a certain machine.

 It has a few names, but I call it the Infinitely Capable Machine.
 It’s been in development for quite a while, but really it’s still in the early research stages.

 Hypothetically, this machine is capable of solving any problem, given due time.
-It is also always learning, and can even create new components and routines on its own.
+It is also always learning, and can even create new routines and components on its own.
 It can repair itself, and self-optimize for better performance.

 The machine is tremendously complex and scientists don’t fully understand how it works yet.
 It only exists as a result of an unrivaled sequence of fortunate mistakes.
 We race to understand it further as even now it continues to develop and hone new capabilities.